 Mental Health Access for Iowa's Students

-ISCA supports increased statewide access to and funding for mental health services for youth and their families.Download the ISCA Position Statement.
+Youth and their families require access to and adequate funding for mental health services statewide.Download the ISCA Position Statement.

 The Equitable Treatment of Iowa's Students

-ISCA supports the right of every student, regardless of Zip Code, to a secure, healthy, and robust educational environment so they are able to learn.Download the ISCA Position Statement.
+Every student, regardless of zip code, has the right to a healthy, robust educational environment that is physically safe and emotionally secure, so they are able to learn.Download the ISCA Position Statement.